Save The Mainland Moose

 Immediate Action Needed on Research and Forestry Reform

-Nature Nova Scotia commends the province for finally producing a sound plan for the Mainland Moose and, in particular, for emphasizing the immediate need for additional research and changes to forestry practices in moose habitat.
+Nature Nova Scotia commends the province for finally producing a sound plan for the mainland moose and, in particular, for emphasizing the immediate need for additional research and changes to forestry practices in moose habitat.
 Now, Nova Scotians must hold government to this plan.
-Help us save the Mainland Moose by taking the following actions today:
+Help us save the mainland moose by taking the following actions today:

 - Demand the Minister of Natural Resources and Renewables designate Core Habitat for the Mainland Moose and implement regulations to protect the species, as identified and recommended by the moose Recovery Team

-Last year, we learned the importance of speaking up for nature.
+Over the last few years, we've learned the importance of speaking up for nature.
 Hikers, hunters, hobby naturalists, and retired scientists can make a difference when we work together.
 Join us.